jeancochrane/fastai/README.md

 ### Provision resources

-Run `./scripts/setup` to provision your VM. `setup` will automatically call
-      `./scripts/update`, which will create and update all AWS resources for you.
+Run `./scripts/setup` to provision your VM. `setup` will automatically call `./scripts/update`, which will create and update all AWS resources for you.

-Run `./scripts/setup` to provision your VM.
+After the server is provisioned, it will need a few minutes to finish running setup scripts before it becomes ready to serve files.
+Plan to take a few minutes for a break before you start the next steps.

 ## Developing